prettygreenplants/prettygreenplants.com/README.md

 	docker-compose up -d

-Restore content from live to local:
+Restore content from staging to local:

-	FROM_DATE=2021-06-19 scripts/syncontent.sh
+	FROM_DATE=2021-06-19 scripts/syncontent.sh staging

 _Note_: If `FROM_DATE` is not set, then it takes today's date for the backup filename.